BuddhiWathsala/operator-katakoda/katakoda/step2.md

-Install a Siddhi application which have HTTP source and log sink.
+Install a Siddhi application which has HTTP source and log sink.
 This app consumes events from HTTP as a JSON message of { 'deviceType': 'dryer', 'power': 6000 } format and inserts the events into DevicePowerStream, and alerts the user if the power level is greater than or equal to 600W by printing a message in the log.

 ## Task 1